Trait bonsaidb::core::connection::LowLevelConnection

 ) -> Result<Vec<Header, Global>, Error>

-Retrieves all headers within the range of ids
+Retrieves all headers within the range of ids from the named

 This is a lower-level API.
 For better ergonomics, consider using one of: